Survey: On the Landscape of Graph Databases: Graph Databases

-\paragraph{\textbf{ByteGraph}} \Chart{0.07}{Product} \Chart{0.45}{Database} \Chart{0.31}{Data}\\ \dbByteGraph~\citep{li2022bytegraph} is a distributed graph database, motivated by the use cases and massive amounts of data produced by platforms such as TikTok, Douyin and Toutiao (products of ByteDance).
+\paragraph{\textbf{ByteGraph}} \Chart{0.12}{Product} \Chart{0.46}{Database} \Chart{0.32}{Data}\\ \dbByteGraph~\citep{li2022bytegraph} is a distributed graph database, motivated by the use cases and massive amounts of data produced by platforms such as TikTok, Douyin and Toutiao (products of ByteDance).
 The authors of \dbByteGraph\ define three categories of graph workloads: online analytics processing (OLAP) such as knowledge graphs and risk management; transaction processing (OLTP) such as what is used in recommendation and GNN sampling; and serving of fresh data to applications in real time (OLSP) such as e-commerce.
 This graph database makes use of a two-tier architecture consisting of a durable storage layer and a cache layer for low-latency data access. \dbByteGraph\ optimizes the caching layer by introducing the \texttt{edge-tree}, a data structure similar to the B-tree in order to store the adjacency lists of vertices.
 This provides high parallelism when accessing the neighbourhood of high-degree vertices and reduces the overall data loaded into memory for queries such as edge searching.
 The authors propose two adaptive optimizations on thread pools and indexes to adapt to sudden changes such as rapid workload increases.
 Scenarios of machine failure are also considered, as \dbByteGraph\ employs several techniques to guarantee availability such as geographic replications and weighted consistent hashing~\citep{mirrokni2018consistent}.
 Computation and storage are decoupled to enhance scalability.
 It supports the \gqlGremlin\ \texttt{GQL} (the authors provide both a rule-based and a cost-based optimizer) and the full set of queries used in the evaluation of \dbByteGraph\ are displayed online on GitHub~\citep{bytegraph_queries_github}.
+We did not find its source code online.
+It is an in-house solution for which we did not find release notes or changelog, but it has been continuously updated based on recent publications~\citep{bian2026discard}.